Indonesia’s Most Diverse Destination

 Siladen Island (SEE-lah-DEHN): This tiny island is just a few hundred meters from Bunaken in the Bunaken National Park.
 It has the same general diving opportunities offered from Bunaken.

 Tanah Toraja (TAH-nah TOH-rah-JAH): The Toraja people live in a picturesque, mountainous region called Tanah Toraja, or Toraja land.
 The Toraja are mostly Christians, but practice animist rituals.
 The most interesting are the burial rites where bodies of the deceased are kept for long periods of time (sometimes many years) in order for the family to save up for the final funeral.
 Their belief system is based upon their view of death and the afterlife.
-The Toraja are equally famous for their houses, which are called Tongkonan, or family houses.
+The Toraja are famous for their houses, which are called Tongkonan, or family houses.
 The houses are built on stilts, and each end rises like the horns of a buffalo, with the points always facing north and south.
 The shape symbolically connects heaven and earth.
 The temperature is also very pleasant as compared to lowland areas where it is usually very hot.

 Tara-Tara (TAHR-rah TAHR-rah): This village has traditionally been the center of Minahasan culture and arts.
 Traditional dances are performed in the open air at Kemer Garden.
 There are Japanese caves from World War II at the Ranowangko dam.
 The Kemer natural spring is nearby in the shadow of the volcanoes.
 Just 15 kilometers southwest of Tasik Ria, Tara-Tara is easily reachable from Manado by public bus or taxi.